Wyntuition/jekyll-now/todo/02-work-internal.md

 Team Vision, Alignment, and Execution

-he knows the right thing to most effectively add value.
-He dives into the business domain as he knows he will have to address technical implications that arise from business needs, and bridges the tech/business gaps.
-By doing these things he provides a critcal service in preventing problems, reducing risk in chaning the software, and ensuring the teams are working on the right thing.
+Seth has proven he knows the right thing in the right situation to most effectively add value to the team.
+He dives into the business domain as he knows he will have to address technical implications that arise from business needs, and he bridges the technical/business gaps.
+By doing these things he provides a critcal service in preventing problems, reducing risk in changing the software, and ensuring the teams are working on the right things.

-At NRECA, he contributed technical leadership in a variety of ways.
-He owned the Billing techincal solution and functionality, yielding a very critical, financially-sensitive product successfully.
-Seth served as the Technical Lead and Scrum Master for one of the development teams, where he looked after the technical output and their overall technical vision.
+He contributed technical leadership in a variety of ways at NRECA.
+He owned the Billing techincal solution and functionality, yielding a very critical, financially-sensitive product successfully, with few bugs.
+Considering the complexity, it was quite a feat.
+Seth served as the Technical Lead and Scrum Master for another development team, where he looked after the technical output and their overall technical vision, keeping them delivering the right things in a quality way.

 Seth became the go-to person for tough problems critical to solve in a timely manner, to when developers didn't understand something technically, to when the implications of a functionality change would affect another part of the system.
 He was central in getting all the pieces together for a successful execution of getting RS live.
+He truely was glue that kept everything together.

 Team Member Growth